 Save the Date for These Exciting December Events

 So much fun all December long–find Santa, play in the snow, listen to stories, see lights, get crafty, winter camps, light the Menorah, take in a show, phew!
 We know the holidays can be expensive, so we tried to highlight some extra FREE events this month.
-Find even more free and hecka cheap events for families over here.
+Find even more free and cheap events for families here.

-- Dec 4: Piedmont Lights Up its 80-ft redwood tree and menorah
+- Dec.
+3: Piedmont Lights Up its 80-ft redwood tree and menorah

-- Dec 17: Tiny Tuesday: Winter Wildlife at Lindsay Wildlife Experience
+- Dec.
+16: Tiny Tuesday: Winter Wildlife at Lindsay Wildlife Experience

 - Dec.
-21-22: The Oakland Ballet Company performs The Nutcracker
+20-21: The Oakland Ballet Company performs The Nutcracker

-- Dec 25: Merry Christmas & Happy First Night of Hanukkah – See what’s open >
+- Dec.
+25: Merry Christmas – See what’s open >

 - Dec.
-31: Ring in the New Year with a kid-friendly celebration.
+31: Ring in the New Year with a kid-friendly celebration

 Ice Skating In East Bay